-While we are encouraged with the opportunities in the year ahead, we know 2021 will not be without its unique challenges, and we would not be surprised to see volatility arise throughout the year.
-Historically we have found bargains during periods of increased volatility as we rigorously look for investments in well-run businesses that control their own destiny by relying on ingenuity and well-calculated business decisions.
-Investors in the Hodges Funds can be assured that we are not changing our core investing discipline, which is to seek out quality companies running great businesses with excellent management teams trading at reasonable prices.
-Furthermore, we see 2021 as an ideal environment for active portfolio managers to carefully select individual stocks that we believe can generate long-term value for shareholders.
+During this time of ambiguity, the investment team at Hodges Capital is rigorously looking for bargains in businesses that we believe are well-run and control their destiny by relying on ingenuity and well-calculated business decisions rather than day-to-day momentum in the stock market.
+Investors in the Hodges Funds can be assured that we are not changing our core investment discipline, designed to seek out quality companies running great businesses with excellent management teams trading at reasonable prices.
+Furthermore, we see this as an ideal environment for active portfolio managers to carefully select individual stocks that we believe can generate long-term value for shareholders.

 Performance data quoted represents past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 The current performance of the Funds may be lower or higher than the performance quoted.
 Performance data current to the most recent month-end may be obtained by calling 866-811-0224.
 The Funds impose a 1.00% redemption fee on shares held for thirty days or less (60 days or less for Institutional Class shares).
 Performance data quoted does not reflect the redemption fee.
 If reflected, total returns would be reduced.